Skip to main content

 Sourcing Ingredients

-Our menus are designed with waste reduction in mind and if we can't source an ingredient without ensuring it's not creating landfill waste then we substitute it for an ingredient where we can.
+Our menus are designed with waste reduction in mind, and if we can't source an ingredient without ensuring it's not creating landfill waste, then we substitute it for an ingredient where we can.
+We're big on recycling and composting and keep records of what we send into these streams in order that we can report on it and reduce this year-on-year.

-If we really can't source a product waste-free, for example when packaging contains a plastic-foil blend (think pesto and aioli) we make it ourselves.
+If we really can't source a product waste-free—for example, when packaging contains a plastic-foil blend (think pesto and aioli)—we make it ourselves.

 • 2